-Taipei is one of my favourite cities in the world, I would love to spend a longer period at the city if given a chance.
+Taipei is one of my favourite cities in the world, I would love to spend a longer period in the city if given a chance.
 What makes me fall in love with the city?
-I can't explain to be honest, but I only know one thing, I love the food and the people over there.
+I can't explain, to be honest, but I only know one thing, I love the food and the people over there.

-Leaving Taipei after a days of stay was hard, but I knew I would be back in less than 2 months time and I had to go back to work and settle some outstanding issues.
+Leaving Taipei after a day of stay was hard, but I knew I would be back in less than 2 months and I had to go back to work and settle some outstanding issues.
 So with that, let's begin my trip report.

 *Photos of the aircraft are credited to the respective photographers on airliners.net and jetphotos.